 Do I need to complete any work in advance of the Summer School?

-We will provide you with a recommended reading list both before and after the course.
+We will provide you with a recommended reading list before the course.
 The materials within this are not mandatory but are given to help underpin your learning.

 Who attends the programme?